-Around 30 miles northwest of Tampa is Tarpon Springs, or the ‘Sponge Capital of the World’ as it is also known.
+Around 30 miles northwest of Tampa is Tarpon Springs.
+It is also known as ‘Sponge Capital of the World’ as it is also known.
 Greek sponge divers migrated here in the early 1900s to help build its thriving sponge-harvesting industry.
-Today, you can see the town’s Mediterranean heritage in its narrow streets, whitewashed buildings and rich Greek culture.
-Visit the waterfront sponge docks where boats depart for sponge diving exhibitions, fishing trips and eco tours.
-Also take a drive through greek Village where you can see the wood-frame homes of the original sponge divers and sponge packing houses.
+Today, you can see the town’s Mediterranean heritage in its narrow streets, whitewashed buildings, and rich Greek culture.
+Visit the waterfront sponge docks where boats depart for sponge diving exhibitions, fishing trips, and eco-tours.
+Also, take a drive through greek Village where you can see the wood-frame homes of the original sponge divers and sponge packing houses.

 Soak up Miami’s charms

-Florida’s southeast is packed with exciting paces like Miami where beautiful beaches and art deco delights are just some of the many charms.
-There’s also vibrant nightlife, tropical gardens, a lively arts scene and sizzling cuisine.
+Florida’s southeast is home to iconic Miami where beautiful beaches and art deco delights are just some of the many charms.
+There’s also vibrant nightlife, tropical gardens, a lively arts scene, and sizzling cuisine.
 Take a wander around the Art Deco District and you’ll see more than 800 colorful buildings that date back to the 1930s and 1940s.
 Miami’s white sandy beaches are perfect for lazing the days away – you’ll likely spot a few famous faces.
-Plus you’ll find plenty of neighbourhood festival and fiestas that are free to attend.
+Plus you’ll find plenty of neighborhood festivals and fiestas that are free to attend.

 See endangered animals

 Endangered Key deer are found in the lower Florida Keys and nowhere else in the world.
 You can see them roaming free in their natural habitat at the Florida Keys National Wildlife Refuge at Big Pine Key.
-Also in the area is Bahia Honda State Park, known for its palm-lined beaches, gin-clear waters and magnificent sunsets.
-Kayaks and snorkeling gear can be rented for a nominal fee and boat trips to the reef for snokeling excursions are available. the park is also an amazing place to see a wide variety of wading birds.
+Also in the area is Bahia Honda State Park, known for its palm-lined beaches, gin-clear waters, and magnificent sunsets.
+Kayaks and snorkeling gear can be rented for a nominal fee.
+Boat trips to the reef for snorkeling excursions are also available.
+The park is an amazing place to see a wide variety of wading birds.

 Have family fun in Cape Coral

-With so many fun things to do, Cape Coral definitely caters for kids.
-Sun Splash water park is home to 14 acres of water slides, pools and other water attractions – it offers special discounts on Mondays and for evening visits.
+With so many fun things to do, Cape Coral definitely caters to kids.
+Sun Splash water park is home to 14 acres of water slides, pools, and other water attractions.
+It offers special discounts on Mondays and for evening visits.
 Over at Four Mile Cove Eco Preserve you can kayak through waterways that snake through the mangroves, hike around the nature trails, or enjoy a spot of fishing off the observation deck on the Caloosahatchee River.